 Social media is at its heart Internet-based applications that allow the creation and exchange of user-generated content and focus on communication between people.
 As people have gradually moved more and more things online, social media is the crux that is helping to connect everything together.
-Most successful businesses have their website, but they also have a Facebook, a Twitter, a Google+, a LinkedIn, and a YouTube channel.
+Most successful businesses have their website, but they also have a Facebook, Twitter, Google+, LinkedIn, and a YouTube channel.
 Information is shared through all of these means to reach the broadest possible audience and it works.

 Why do you need it?